Ionospheric foF2 Map

 The above map can be used as a guide to NVIS ionospheric frequency support.

-The map is updated every 5-minutes, using Space Weather Network data typically from last 15-25minutes.
+The map is updated every 15-minutes, using Space Weather Network data.

 Note: The geomagnetic field splits a radio wave in the ionosphere into two separate components, termed the ordinary (o) and extraordinary (x) waves.
 It is the o-wave which is routinely scaled from ionograms.